dimajix/flowman/docs/cookbook/data-quality.md

 matches your expectations.

 ### Continuous Monitoring of Data Quality
-If you want to setup some continuous monitoring of your data quality (either input or output or both), then the [`measure` target](../spec/target/measure.md) is the right choice.
+If you want to set up some continuous monitoring of your data quality (either input or output or both), then the [`measure` target](../spec/target/measure.md) is the right choice.
 It will collect arbitrary numerical metrics from the data and publish it to a metrics sink like Prometheus.
 Typically, metric collectors are used in conjunction with a dashboard (like Grafana), which then can be used to display the whole history of these metrics over time.
 This way